bill790/atdocs/hardware/imx6ul.md

 Expanding the i.MX 6 series, the i.MX 6UltraLite is a high performance, ultra-efficient processor family featuring an advanced implementation of a single ARM® Cortex®-A7 core.
 The Pico variant is pin-compatible with the Intel® Edison for sensors and low-speed I/O, but also adds additional expansion possibilities for multimedia and connectivity, giving you cutting edge technology that can easily be expanded and implemented for IoT designs.

-Expanding the i.MX 6 series, the i.MX 6UltraLite is a high performance, ultra-efficient processor family featuring an advanced implementation of a single ARM® Cortex®-A7 core.
-The Pico variant is pin-compatible with the Intel® Edison for sensors and low-speed I/O, but also adds additional expansion possibilities for multimedia and connectivity, giving you cutting edge technology that can easily be expanded and implemented for IoT designs.
+从 i.MX 6 系列中扩展而来, i.MX 6UltraLite 是一个高性能，非常高效的处理器家族，采用的是单个ARM® Cortex®-A7核。 Pico 版本的是跟Intel® Edison管脚简兼容 is pin-compatible with the Intel® Edison for sensors and low-speed I/O, but also adds additional expansion possibilities for multimedia and connectivity, giving you cutting edge technology that can easily be expanded and implemented for IoT designs.
 ![](https://developer.android.google.cn/things/images/nxp-pico7-board.png) ![](https://developer.android.google.cn/things/images/nxp-spriot-board.png) ![](https://developer.android.google.cn/things/images/nxp-argon-board.png)

 ## Flashing the image